M0nica/monica-dev-blog/content/posts/2019-03-24-GitTimeTravel.md

 ---
-title: git is hard, but time travel in git is easy.
+title: "git is hard, but time travel in git is easy."
 date:  2019-03-24T02:43:13.595Z
-slug: git-time-travel
 template: "post"
+category: ""
 draft: false
-description: This article explains how it's possible to commit code that is dated in the future.
+slug: git-time-travel
 tags: [Git, GitHub]
+description: "This article explains how it's possible to commit code that is dated in the future."
 ---

 ![monica dancing - in space?](/media/monicadancing.png)